-Agnes is fluent in Indonesian and English, and she is learning Spanish every day because her husband is from Barcelona (they got married in 2018!).
-Agnes has been with Ge since 2007, and she is so glad she crossed paths with Sonia to know how it feels to “work for a family”.
+She speaks both Indonesian and English.
+Agnes has been with Global experience since 2007, and she is so glad she crossed paths with Sonia to know how it feels to “work for a family”.
 Agnes’ many hobbies include make-up artistry, going to the gym, cooking (she loves Marion Grasby), and travelling.
 Her favourite place in the entire world is NYC!

 Agnes’ favourite thing about Australia: It’s a safe and multicultural country, and you can’t beat the beaches!